masum184e/handbook/web/nextjs.md

 - Instead of sending an empty page, the server builds the page first and then sends the full HTML to the browser.
 - The page loads quickly because the browser doesn’t have to wait for JavaScript to fetch the data.

+Pre rendering can be done with:

+1. Static Side Generation
+2. Server Side Rendering

 ### Steps